 I am certain there are other Literature based Language Curricula out there.
 You can also try these programs.
 Check out Teacher Created Resources.

 Before I proceed, I need to differentiate two types of HomesCool reading material: Read-A-Loud and Readers.
-Read-A-Loud is what you read to your child/children a few pages or a chapter at a time.
-Readers are the books that child can read on his own with minimal assistance from the teacher.
+Read-A-Loud is when you read to your child/children a few pages or a chapter at a time.
+Readers are the books that child can read on his/her own with minimal assistance from the teacher.
 I try as much as possible to do both.
 I read a loud more when the children were younger but still try to read to the 2 younger HomesCooled kids in our family because I still believe it’s one of the best bonding moments ever.

 Usually the books that have heavier subject matters and may need a whole lot of explaining, I read a loud.
 A few of our favorites are: Number the Stars, Gladys Aylward, Tales of Desperaux, Poppers Penguins, Robinhood and Dr. Doolittle.

 Take for instance one of our favorite readers, My Father’s Dragon by Ruth Stiles Gannett.
 This can be read and studied by a level 1 or 2 reader.

 As you begin a book, you’d like to picture the setting and study about it more.
 This works well if you have a story that is based on real places and locations.
 For this book, the story mainly takes place in a fictional setting called Wild Island.
 Thanks to the illustrator, there are interesting maps that come along with the book.